restic/restic/CONTRIBUTING.md

 corrected!

-In addition, you can compile restic with debug support by running `go run build.go -tags debug` and instructing it to create a debug log by setting the environment variable `DEBUG_LOG` to a file, e.g. like this:
+In addition, you can compile restic with debug support by running `go run -mod=vendor build.go -tags debug` and instructing it to create a debug log by setting the environment variable `DEBUG_LOG` to a file, e.g. like this:

     $ export DEBUG_LOG=/tmp/restic-debug.log
     $ restic backup ~/work

+For Go < 1.11, you need to remove the `-mod=vendor` option from the build command.

 Please be aware that the debug log file will contain potentially sensitive things like file and directory names, so please either redact it before